swarnim-me/modern-landing-page/README.md

 "Minimalist designs for a tranquil and harmonious home."

 Quote:
-"Shaping the future of living, one modern design at a time."
+"Your home should tell the story of who you are, and be a collection of what you love." - Nate Berkus

 Color Scheme: